 Myfanwy James’ work allows us to get a deeper understanding of the everyday practice of security management and negotiations for access conducted by organisations such as Médecins Sans Frontières.
-Her thesis is the result of on ethnographic fieldwork and interviews in the North Kivu region in DRC, as well as an archival exploration in the MSF offices in Paris, and it examines the experience of MSF Congolese employees who navigate a complex politics of humanitarian fixing and brokerage.
+Her thesis is the result of ethnographic fieldwork and interviews in the North Kivu region of DRC, as well as an archival exploration in the MSF offices in Paris, and it examines the experience of MSF Congolese employees who navigate a complex politics of humanitarian fixing and brokerage.
 By exploring the tensions between their political and social integration and the need for them to put MSF principles into practice, Myfanwy James’ work shows how MSF Congolose employees embody the contradictions often present in humanitarian work: a simultaneous need for operational ‘proximity’, as well as performative distance from everyday conflict processes.

-You can find a chapter of Myfanwy’s thesis on Volume 2: Issue 2 of the Journal of Humanitarian Affairs, co-hosted jointly by The Humanitarian Affairs Team at Save the Children UK (HAT), the Humanitarian and Conflict Response Institute at the University of Manchester (HCRI) and the CRASH.
+You can find a chapter of Myfanwy’s thesis in Volume 2: Issue 2 of the Journal of Humanitarian Affairs, co-hosted jointly by The Humanitarian Affairs Team at Save the Children UK (HAT), the Humanitarian and Conflict Response Institute at the University of Manchester (HCRI) and the CRASH.

 To cite this content :

-MYFANWY JAMES, Médecins Sans Frontières and Humanitarian Negotiations for Access in the Democratic Republic of the Congo, 25 May 2021, URL : https://msf-crash.org/index.php/en/blog/humanitarian-actors-and-practices/medecins-sans-frontieres-and-humanitarian-negotiations
+Myfanwy James, Médecins Sans Frontières and Humanitarian Negotiations for Access in the Democratic Republic of the Congo, 25 May 2021, URL : https://msf-crash.org/index.php/en/blog/humanitarian-actors-and-practices/medecins-sans-frontieres-and-humanitarian-negotiations

 If you want to criticize or develop this content, you can find us on twitter or directly on our site.Contribute